brothertoad/notes/media.md

 - Margaret Erskine - And Being Dead aka The Limping Man or The Painted Mask (Septimus Finch number 1)
 - Georges Simenon - Maigret And The Enigmatic Lett aka The Strange Case Of Peter The Lett (Inspector Maigret number 1)
 - Malcolm Gladwell - Outliers
-- &#197;sa Larsson - Sun Storm (Rebecka Martinsson number 1)
+- &#197;sa Larsson - The Blood Spilt (Rebecka Martinsson number 2)
 - Harry Dolan - Bad Things Happen
-- Martha Grimes' Richard Jury mysteries - already have first three
+- Martha Grimes' Richard Jury mysteries - The Dirty Duck, then Jerusalem Inn
 - Patrick Quentin - Puzzle For Fools and subsequent - also check for his books under other names
+- Andrea Camilleri - Inspector Montalbano series, first is The Shape Of Water (also on video)
 - R. S. Hadji - look for lists

 ### Music and other audio